 (2) The people driven approach drawn from the human sciences' insights into human reactions to situations of imposed organisational change.

-Given the popularity of Business Process Engineering - especially in the aftermath of the last recession - it is extremely interesting to hear what Michael Hammer co-author of "Reengineering the corporation" [and arch proponent and high priest of the BPR movement] now has to say on this subject:
+Given the popularity of Business Process Engineering - especially in the aftermath of the last recession - it is extremely interesting to note that Michael Hammer co-author of "Reengineering the corporation" has more recently described the people side to change as "the overwhelming issue".

 Research findings and lessons learnt

 Prosci, who describe themselves as "the recognised leader in business process design and change management research", are the publishers of "Prosci’s Best Practices in Business Process Reengineering and Process Design" which is based on research with 327 organisations world-wide.

 The objective of this study is to provide real-life lessons from the experiences of project teams recently or currently involved in business process reengineering projects.

 What is change management - incremental change or step change?